paulotokarskiglinski/bentou-css/README.md

 # Bentou CSS

-A lightweight, minimal, and modern CSS library inspired by Vercel and Apple's design aesthetics.
+A lightweight, minimal, and modern CSS library.

 ## Features